All Episodes

 Because at the end of the day, it's not Republican policies that are hurting the country.

-What's hurting the country is what the Democratic radical climate alarmist religious cult is doing to the country.
+What's hurting the country is what the Democratic, radical, climate alarmist religious cult is doing to the country.

-And with a four-vote majority, sometimes three based on circumstances, you don't have any margins to play with here.
+And with a four-vote majority, sometimes three, based on circumstances, you don't have any margins to play with here.

-Less big government.
+Sean Hannity, bless big government.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

-All right, 25 now to the top of the hour.
+All right, 25 down to the top of the hour.

-They haven't gotten the twelve complete.
+They haven't gotten the 12 complete.

-Now, the beauty of what Chip Roy and Scott Perry and Byron Donalds have done is they they provided leading up to today, which would have rendered today irrelevant.
+Now, the beauty of what Chip Roy and Scott Perry and Byron Donalds have done is they provided leading up to today, which would have rendered today irrelevant.

 In a way, the people that have been fighting for that actually won that battle had they only just taken the bridge that was offered by conservatives of the Freedom Caucus, and that was Chip Roy, Byron Donald, Scott Perry.

-But if the goal here is, and the goal is noble and the goal is right, and uh this is certainly worth fighting for, uh, if you want the appropriations bills that will deal with all of these issues, the beauty is if the Republicans can break this log jam within the House of Representatives.
+But if the goal here is, and the goal is noble and the goal is right, and this is certainly worth fighting for, if you want the appropriations bills that will deal with all of these issues, the beauty is if the Republicans can break this log jam within the House of Representatives, remember they have one half of one body of Congress here, of one branch of Congress.

-Uh, if we get there, then that means, okay, now the Senate's got to deal with this.
+If we get there, then that means, okay, now the Senate's got to deal with this.

 I want the pressure on Mitch McConnell, not on the House of Representatives.